scipy-lectures/scientific-python-lectures/intro/numpy/operations.rst

 Adding a dimension
 ...................

-Indexing with the ``np.newaxis`` object allows us to add an axis to an array:
+Indexing with the ``np.newaxis`` object allows us to add an axis to an array (you have seen this already above in the broadcasting section):

 .. sourcecode:: pycon